yosriady/sheethub/README.md

 ```

 ## Application Overview
-SheetHub lets you easily publish, share, and sell your music.
+> SheetHub lets you easily publish, share, and sell your music.

-Your files are securely hosted on SheetHub so you don't need to worry about building a website or storing files anywhere.
+> Your files are securely hosted on SheetHub so you don't need to worry about building a website or storing files anywhere.
 We help you handle everything from payments, sales, emails, and distribution.
 You'll also get your very own personal portfolio and subdomain!
 You are paid directly and instantly the moment you make a sale.

-SheetHub handles all the technical complexities behind hosting and selling your sheet music online, so you can focus on pursuing your music.
+> SheetHub handles all the technical complexities behind hosting and selling your sheet music online, so you can focus on pursuing your music.

-SheetHub is on Rails 4.2.
+SheetHub is on **Rails 4.2** and uses **Ruby 2.2.0**.

 The latest entity-relationship diagram can be viewed [here](https://github.com/Leventhan/sheethub/blob/master/erd.pdf).